Linyun W. Yang

 |Office:||Darla Moore School of Business, Room 470|

-She advises students in the marketing Ph.D. program and currently teaches consumer behavior to MBA and undergraduate students, receiving an honorable mention for the MBA Elective Faculty of the Year award in 2021.
-In the past, she has also taught global marketing and marketing strategy at the graduate and undergraduate levels.
+She also advises students in the marketing Ph.D. program and currently teaches consumer behavior to MBA and undergraduate students, receiving an honorable mention for the MBA Elective Faculty of the Year.
+In the past, she has also taught global marketing and marketing strategy at the MBA and undergraduate levels.

 - Ph.D. in marketing, Duke University, 2010